Apply for PTV authorisation: OD-C (charter), TPT and RPT

 Applications for new PTV authorisations can only be made via DoTDirect.
 You can apply for more than one PTV authorisation at a time, however each vehicle added will be charged an application fee of $15.

-Note: you will not be able to save your progress and complete the application at a later time, so ensure you are prepared to complete the full application before starting the process.
+Note: you will not be able to save your application while in progress and complete at a later time.
+Please ensure you are prepared to complete the full application before starting the process.

 If you are using a mobile phone to apply for your PTV authorisation, upon logging into your DoTDirect account please scroll to the bottom of the page to view the desktop version of the site.